couchbase/kv_engine/docs/Collections.md

 invalid.

 Header errors:
-* extra len, cas, vbucket, datatype are not 0
+* key len, extra len, cas, vbucket, datatype are not 0

 Path errors:
 * The path does not contain one `.`